ekr/tcpinc-tls/draft-rescorla-tcpinc-tls-option.md

 type "Raw Public Key" {{RFC7250}}, indicating its willingness to accept a raw public key rather than an X.509 certificate in the server's Certificate message.

+The client MUST include a TCPENOTranscript extension containing the TCP-ENO options that were used to negotiate ENO.

+#### The TCPENOTranscript

+TCPENOTranscript TLS Extension is used to carry the TCP ENO negotiation transcript.
+The body of the extension simply includes the TCP-ENO negotiation transcript as defined in TCP-ENO Section 3.4.

+This serves two purposes:

+- It binds the TCP-ENO negotiation into the TLS handshake.
+- In 0-RTT mode (see {{zero-rtt-exchange}}) it allows the server to provide an anti-replay nonce which is then mixed into the TLS handshake.

+The server MUST validate that the TCPENOTranscript extension matches the transcript.
+If not, it MUST fail the handshake with a fatal "handshake_failure" exception.

 ##### Receiving